Wild & Well

 Your retreat will be led by seasoned Artmonks Neva Cockrell, Betsy McCall, and Raphael Sacks.

 Neva Cockrell is a dancer, director, and movement instructor.
 She tours internationally with Pilobolus and directs new dance-theater works in the US, Dubai, and Europe with the company she co-founded, Loom Ensemble.
 When she isn’t directing or performing, she is teaching her own movement technique, Catalyst Training, which she developed in 2016.
 In 2012, she joined the Art Monastery Project, and currently serves as a co-director of Art Monastery Vermont.
 She has been practicing meditation for the past 12 years, and has found much guidance in the Shambhala tradition.
-Her life path is deeply ground in communal living, body-based activities, art-making, being outside, and contemplative practice.More...
+Her life path is deeply grounded in communal living, body-based activities, art-making, being outside, and contemplative practice.More...

 Betsy McCall co-founded the Art Monastery Project in 2008, an international arts organization dedicated to applying the collaborative and intentional “social sculpture” of monastic life to art-making and creativity.
 In 2013, she published the book Hosting Transformation: Stories from the Edge of Changemaking.
 In 2017, she published the workbook Live Your Dream: Start Here, Start Now.
 Garnering degrees from Yale University and San Francisco Art Institute, Betsy’s large-scale pattern-based drawings and videos have been exhibited from San Francisco and New York to Amsterdam and Rome.
 Betsy now lives part of the year at Green Gulch Farm – Green Dragon Zen Temple in Muir Beach, Marin County, CA.